Duckchoy/AI-algos/README.md

 ## Deep learning algorithms from scratch

 There is a simple (shallow) neural network and a deep L-layer network.
 Helper functions, such as activation functions, cross-entropy formula etc., are in the utils.py file.
+We will also implement a simple covolutional neural network (CNN), and a recurrent neural network (RNN).

 ---
 Note: These files are for educational purposes only and can be copied, used for free.
 Some of the files in the ML section were already posted [here](https://www.kaggle.com/milan400/machine-learning-algorithms-from-scratch/notebook) on Kaggle.
 I will continue adding more algorithms with time.